 Explore various stock control techniques and learn how to develop a suitable inventory system for your company.

-You will find that the restaurant industry has a number of specific regulations.
-From storing and preparing food to serving alcoholic beverages, you need to have your house in order before you open your doors.
+You will find that the food service industry has a number of specific regulations.
+From storing and preparing food to serving alcoholic beverages, you need to have everything in order before you open your doors.
 Explore these regulations and guidelines early on in the planning process.

 - Permits and licences

 Find the federal, provincial/territorial and municipal permits and licences that you may need to start or manage your business.

 It is important to understand your responsibilities as an employer with regards to hiring, labour standards, wages, employment equity, and more.

 Learn about the forms of taxation that may affect your business and how to manage them.

 - Reporting gratuities: Employment income not reported on a T4 slip

 Find out how to report tips and gratuities for income tax purposes.